 When to Hire a Permanent Employee

-A permanent hire is a long-term investment in your business.
-Consider hiring a permanent employee if:
+Hiring a permanent employee is a strategic move; it's a long-term investment in your team and business.
+Consider permanent recruitment if:

 -